 When it comes to SEO, clients are all ears when we talk about traffic and conversions, their eyes are peeled when we show them website design modifications, and they smile when we pitch a new marketing strategy.
-However, the moment we start talking about SEO audits, their eyes start glazing over.
+However, the moment we start talking about website SEO audits, their eyes start glazing over.

 Clients don’t say it, but we know it: enterprise website SEO audit reports are boring.
 To some extent, we understand.
 Endlessly sifting through data, crunching numbers, and analyzing website elements aren’t the most glamorous tasks.